dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

        end if
        if( words(1) /= 'ENDEL' )&
             call runend('REAGEO: WRONG ELEMENT FIELD')

+Calls the mesh checking.
        call mescek(3_ip)

 ### `reatyp.f90`

+We details here the `reatyp` function which parses the types.

 TODO: first part of the code.

-This function is very inefficient and must be corrected, since it evaluates all the conditions event if the test is true in the previous one!
+This function `ltnew` converts old types to new types.
+It is very inefficient and must be corrected, since it evaluates all the conditions event if the test is true in the previous one!

     function ltnew(ityol)
       !-----------------------------------------------------------------------